Secure and Efficient Federated Learning Through Layering and Sharding Blockchain: Introduction

-To address the aforementioned issues, a series of works have introduced blockchain \cite{nakamoto2008bitcoinpeertopeer} into FL to exploit the advanced features of blockchain, such as tamper-resistant, decentralized, and traceability, in the trustless edge computing environment \cite{kim2020blockchainedondevice,lu2020blockchainfederated,cui2022securityprivacyenhanced,zhou2020pirateblockchainbased,weng2021deepchainauditable,guo2022sandboxcomputing}.
+To address the aforementioned issues, a series of works have introduced blockchain \cite{nakamoto2008bitcoinpeertopeer} into FL to exploit the advanced features of blockchain, such as tamper-resistant, decentralized, and traceability, in the trustless edge computing environment \cite{kim2020blockchainedondevice,lu2020blockchainfederated}.
 In \cite{kim2020blockchainedondevice}, BlockFL is proposed to carry out synchronous FL training in a decentralized manner.
-Then, the SPOF and targeted attacks can be overcome, and all local model updates will be verified by blockchain nodes on the Proof-of-Work (PoW) consensus \cite{nakamoto2008bitcoinpeertopeer}.
+Then, the SPOF and targeted attacks can be overcome, and all local model updates are verified by blockchain nodes on the Proof-of-Work (PoW) consensus \cite{nakamoto2008bitcoinpeertopeer}.
 To alleviate the computation consumption during the consensus, a collaborative system for industrial IoT is proposed in \cite{lu2020blockchainfederated} to integrate the federated training into the consensus process.
-Besides, some works also introduced differential privacy into blockchain-based FL to further enhance the data privacy of IoT devices \cite{lu2020blockchainfederated,cui2022securityprivacyenhanced}.
-However, these works have not considered the limitation of blockchain throughput, which is a critical factor in determining the efficiency of the training process.
+Besides, some works also introduced differential privacy into blockchain-based FL to further enhance the data privacy of IoT devices \cite{lu2020blockchainfederated}.
+However, these studies fail to account for the constraint imposed by blockchain throughput, a pivotal determinant of training process efficiency.